Eggy115/CSharp/README.md

 ## Usage

-To run a C# program, you'll need to compile it first.
+- To run a C# program, you'll need to compile it first.
-Once you have downloaded the scripts, build the project, which will compile the code into an executable file.
-In Visual Studio, you can do this by selecting "Build" from the menu bar and then clicking "Build Solution".
+- Once you have downloaded the scripts, build the project, which will compile the code into an executable file.
+In Visual Studio, you can do this by selecting "Build" from the menu bar and then clicking `Build Solution`.
-Run the executable file by double-clicking it or running it from the command line.
-In Visual Studio, you can run the program by selecting "Start" from the menu bar or by pressing the "F5" key.
+- Run the executable file by double-clicking it or running it from the command line.
+In Visual Studio, you can run the program by selecting "Start" from the menu bar or by pressing the `F5` key.

 ## Contributing